yandex/porto/porto.md

 * **devices** - access to devices, syntax: \<device\> \[r\]\[w\]\[m\]\[-\] \[path\] \[mode\] \[user\] \[group\];...

+    "device" - device path in host (/dev/null)
+    "rwm-" - read, write, mknod, no-access
+    "path" - device path in container, defaults same as in host
+    "mode", "user", "group" - device node permissions and owner, only host root allowed to change this, defaults are taken from host

     By default porto grants access to:
     /dev/null
     /dev/zero